 As a concert soloist, Joseph's upcoming engagement is with the Queens Oratorio Society in NY, where he will serve as a baritone soloist for their performance of Mozart's Coronation Mass in 2024.
 He has also performed with several ensembles, including the Riverside Choral Society, Long Island Symphonic Choral Association, Bergen Oratorio Society, Philadelphia Master Chorale, and the Stony Brook Chorale.
-He is also passionate about singing contemporary music by living composers, and has performed pieces by Perry Goldstein and Nathan Hudson at various venues.
+He possesses a profound passion for contemporary music and frequently performs compositions by living composers like Perry Goldstein and Nathan Hudson.

-Joseph holds a bachelor's degree in vocal performance from Seoul National University, a master's degree in opera performance from Carnegie Mellon University, and a doctoral degree in vocal performance from the State University of New York at Stony Brook, where he received a full scholarship and studied under the tutelage of Randall Scarlata and Timothy Long.
-Over the course of his extensive training, he has studied with numerous other luminaries, including Luis Ledesma, Danielle Orlando, Darrell Babidge, Will Crutchfield, Maria Spacagna, Douglas Ahlstedt, and Sungkil Kim.
+Joseph holds a bachelor's degree in vocal performance from Seoul National University, a master's degree in opera performance from Carnegie Mellon University, and a doctoral degree in vocal performance from the State University of New York at Stony Brook.
+He was the recipient of a full scholarship and studied under the esteemed tutelage of Randall Scarlata and Timothy Long.
+Throughout his extensive training, he had the privilege of working with renowned vocal luminaries such as Luis Ledesma, Danielle Orlando, Darrell Babidge, Will Crutchfield, Maria Spacagna, Douglas Ahlstedt, and Sungkil Kim.
 Furthermore, his conducting mentors include James Jordan and Jo-Michael Scheibe.